Bricktech2000/Notes/notes/conventions.md

 a page can link to itself

-_see ..._ statements are for prerequisites
+_see ..._ statements are for prerequisites #todo change this

 note names are mostly _-ing_ verbal groups or singular nominal groups, and sometimes adjectives when more appropriate